dmitryleskov/stream-hygiene/part1.md

 In Scala, the language features are the `lazy` modifiers for `val`s and by-name function parameters.
-And in the standard library, amongs others, there is the class `Stream` (`scala.collection.immutable.Stream`), which is the subject of this series.
+And in the standard library, amongs others, there is the class `Stream` (`scala.collection.immutable.Stream`).
+It was the subject of my recent studies, the results of which I share in this series.

+## Memoization ##

 Lazy evaluation often goes hand-in-hand with [memoization](https://en.wikipedia.org/wiki/Memoization).